-- i) Fails to recognize errors and to assume responsibility for own actions and/or mistakes. - ii) Unable to maintain composure during nursing care, whereby tenseness and anxiety interferes or inhibits the person to function in clinical settings. - Fails to separate professional and personal responsibilities and set patient's needs above those of self while in the clinical setting. - iv) Attends clinical in a state of health where one's judgment is impaired (e.g., drug intoxication, emotional stress, sleep deprivation). - v) Fails to follow through on instructions from clinical instructor, hospital staff and physician.
+- a) Fails to recognize errors and to assume responsibility for own actions and/or mistakes. - b) Unable to maintain composure during nursing care, whereby tenseness and anxiety interfere or inhibit the person's ability to function in clinical settings. - c) Fails to separate professional and personal responsibilities and set patient's needs above those of self while in the clinical setting. - d) Attends clinical in a state of health where one's judgment is impaired (e.g., drug intoxication, emotional stress, sleep deprivation). - e) Fails to follow through on instructions from clinical instructors, hospital staff, and providers.